Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ### While {}

-Just as with our conditional (if / else) statements a while loop employs a boolean test that must evaluate to true in order for the instructions in the curly brackets to be executed.
-The difference is that the instructions continue to be executed until the test condition becomes false.
+Just as with our conditional (if / else) statements, a while loop employs a boolean test that must evaluate to true in order for the instructions in the curly brackets to be executed.
+The instructions continue to be executed until the test condition becomes false.
 If the test condition is false at the start, the loop body will not execute at all.

 ```javascript
 var x = 0;